paypal/nemo-fixo/README.md

 # nemo-fixo

-nemo-fixo is a [nemo plugin](https://github.com/paypal/nemo) plugin to manage your test fixtures.
+nemo-fixo is a [nemo](https://github.com/paypal/nemo) plugin to manage your test fixtures.

 Test fixtures can be complex when you need to run your tests for different environments and locales, as there tends to be a lot of data duplication.